MrBMueller/playsmf/README.md

 <img src=https://raw.githubusercontent.com/MrBMueller/playsmf/master/img/Img4.png width="100%">

 ### example files
 To get started quickly, few example midi files are attached.
 Some of them are converted from Yamaha style files to demonstrate the players capabilities.
 Therefore best results will be achieved with an XG compatible sound device.
-Also in order to get the full realtime performance, it is strongly recommended to use either real midi equipment or softsynths with small latency settings (<= 10ms).
+In order to get full realtime performance, it is strongly recommended to use either real midi equipment or softsynths with low latency settings (responce <= 10ms).
 For realtime accompaniement demonstration of course a real midi controller aka. keyboard is strongly recommended as a primary input device.

-In case you dont know your midi device IDs or names for the correct player setup, run MidiPorts.bat to list all input and output devices.
-Chose the right ones as primary input and output devices and adjust command line parameters 3 and 4 accordingly.
+In case you dont know your midi device IDs or names for the correct player setup, run MidiPorts.bat to list all input and output devices respective their IDs.
+Chose the right ones as primary input and output devices and adjust command line parameters #3 and #4 accordingly.

-The style examples are typically setup with chord recognition left hand across 2 octaves thru keys 36..59 and melody right hand thru keys above >= 60.
+The style examples are typically setup with chord recognition left hand across 2 octaves thru keys 36..59 and melody right hand thru keys above 60 (middle C).
 If required, adjust the transmission midi channel on your primary input device in order to attach to the right smf tracks while playing.

 ### output MIDI devices
 The player generally allows to play across multiple output devices simultaneously.
 Typically devices are chosen by SMF Meta-Event 0x20 (port select) for each individual track.
 Since the player uses those messages to switch beween output devices accordingly, it is valid to switch devices while playing within a sequence.
 If such port-select events are missing, the player uses the default midi output device.
+In addition SMF Text Meta-Event 0x9 is supported as well for name based port selection, however it is recommented to use device IDs rather than port names for better portability across systems.

 ### MIDI-Thru and track-follow mode
 The player generally supports MIDI-Thru functionality with split and multi-layer modes for live-performances.
 However instead assigning fixed devices/channels to play on, you can assign tracks to follow their current device/channel combinations while playing.
 This enables dynamic MIDI-Thru (re)assignments during a live performance.